 Exeter has a great choice of places to eat covering all sorts of local (and slightly more exotic!) cuisine.
 Recommendations include French brasserie Cote on the Cathedral Green, or some twists on traditional pub grub at The Rusty Bike or Fat Pig .
 Exeter's hotels also offer fantastic dining experiences including the Magdalen Chapter , ABode Exeter and Southernhay House Hotel .

 For weird and wonderful goodies head to the cobbled Saxon-sized Gandy Street or climb Fore Street for retro clothing and records.
 Exeter is home to some delightful boutiques on Castle Street or Magdalen Road .
-Princess Hay is a modern shopping centre in the centre of Exeter which also has a new John Lewis.
+Princess Hay is a modern shopping centre in the centre of Exeter, with international shops and brands available.